tclahr/uac/README.md

 # UAC (Unix-like Artifacts Collector)
 UAC is a Live Response collection tool for Incident Response that makes use of built-in tools to automate the collection of Unix-like systems artifacts.
 It was created to facilitate and speed up data collection, and depend less on remote support during incident response engagements.

-UAC reads YAML files on the fly and, based on their contents, collects relevant artifacts using 5 different collectors: command, find, hash, stat and file This makes UAC very customizable and extensible.
+UAC reads YAML files on the fly and, based on their contents, collects relevant artifacts using 5 different collectors: command, find, hash, stat and file.
+This makes UAC very customizable and extensible.

 ## Main Features
 - Fast and continuously tested